In order to help you navigate your way through the system, here is a list of the most commonly used terms and their meaning here at UWF.

 - College-Level Examination Program (CLEP)

-Please speak with your advisor for clarification on how any accelerated methods apply to your program.
+View More Information on the Admissions Website.
+Please speak with your academic advisor for clarification on how any accelerated methods apply to your program.

 A course that must be taken concurrently with an accompanying course (two courses that cannot be taken separately).
 Co-requisites are most often science courses which have a co-requisite of a lab.